kdm9/axe/README.md

 The source of axe itself, namely `src/axe*.[ch]` and `tests/*.[ch]`, is Copyright 2014 Kevin Murray.
-All axe source code is licensed under the GNU GPL version 3, a copy of which is included with this source as `LICENCE.txt`
+All axe source code is licensed under the GNU GPL version 3 or greater, a copy of which is included with this source as `LICENCE.txt`

 The source of `tinytest`, located in `tests/tinytest`, is Copyright 2009-2012 Nick Matthewson; `tinytest` is distributed under the 3-clause BSD license.
 `tinytest` is hosted at [Nick's github page](https://github.com/nmathewson/tinytest).

+The source of `libgsl`, located in `src/gsl`, is Copyright (C) 1996, 1997, 1998, 1999, 2000, 2007 Gerard Jungman and Brian Gough.
+It is licensed under the GNU General Public License, vesion 3 or greater.

 The source of `libdatrie`, located in `src/datrie`, is Copyright 2006 Theppitak Karoonboonyanan, and is licensed under the GNU LGPL version 2.1 per